 El Paso County Gun Buyback Event

 El Paso County has experienced an uptick in gun-related violence and deaths in recent years.
 The El Paso Gun Buyback Program will allow gun owners to voluntarily and anonymously surrender firearms in exchange for gift cards.
-This program is spearheaded by County Commissioner Carlos Leon, Precinct 1, and is presented in partnership between El Paso County, the El Paso County Attorney’s Office, and the El Paso County Sheriff’s Office.
-Funding for this program was provided by the American Rescue Plan Act of 2021.
+This program is spearheaded by County Commissioner Jackie Butler, Precinct 1, and is presented in partnership between El Paso County, the El Paso County Attorney’s Office, and the El Paso County Sheriff’s Office.
+Funding for this program was provided by the American Rescue Plan Act (ARPA).

 Date & Time